trdroid/AngularJS-Sample-Apps/courses-app/README.md

 The following shows how a module and its service are created inline.

-Create an angular module using the *angular.mock.module()* function and add a service to the module by passing in an object literal with the service name "apiService" as the key and assign it an object that contains the required function "get" which returns a list of courses.
+Create an angular module using the *angular.mock.module()* function and add a service to the module by passing in an object literal with the service name "coursesAPI" as the key and assign it an object that contains the required function "get" which returns a list of courses.

 *spec/courses/api-service.spec.js*